wummel/patool/SECURITY.md

 2. Archive programs that are called from patool might have vulnerabilities.
 These are outside the scope of patool.

-These are not considered vulnerabilities in patool.
+3. Patool uses the file(1) program to determine the archive file type.
+   In order to detect compressed archives (ie. `tar.bz2`), file(1) must uncompress the archive files which only works when disabling the file(1) sandboxing with `--no-sandbox`.

+If you handle untrusted archives with patool and want reduce the risk of the above points, consider running patool inside a hardened and/or sandboxed environment.

 If you think patool's behaviour in these areas can be hardened or improved, please file an issue for a new feature.

-If you handle untrusted archives with patool and want reduce the risk of the above points, you should use a hardened and sandboxed environment.

 ## Reporting a vulnerability